 - Encourages adaption

-We are excited about new programs that we will be utilizing and are committed to continue focusing on student achievement.
+We are excited about our essential programs and are committed to continue focusing on student achievement.